top of page

 Score Multiplier

-Doubles points for a short duration, rewarding smart defensive timing.
+Doubles points earned for a short duration, rewarding smart positioning and defensive timing.

 Shield Boost

-Each power up was designed to create short burst of advantage rather than permanent dominance.
+Each power-up was designed to create short bursts of advantage rather than permanent dominance.
+Keeping descriptions short and visual feedback clear helped players understand each ability without reading tooltips mid-match.

 • Session length